edwardneal/StatusPageClient/README.md

 # StatusPageClient
 API allowing applications to read from statuspage.io's public-facing API

-I've written this largely so that I can read from the SendGrid status API but others also work.
+I've written this largely so that I can read from the SendGrid status API, but others also work.

 ## Known Statuspage.io clients